WouterLely/Strategy-To-AI-ML-Solutions/1.8m: To time consuming for humans: Anomaly detection/README.md

 **70,662,844,000,000,000** or better said: seventy-trillion-six-hundred-ixty-two-billion-eight-hundred-forty-four-million — a number so large, even the wisest people blinked twice.

-After a careful examination by the **Cloud Cost Champion Experts**, it was revealed that there could potentially avoid or saved **€12.5 million within the next five years**.
+After a careful examination by the **Cloud Cost Champion Experts**, it was revealed that there could potentially avoid or saved **a minimum of €12.5 million within the next five years**.

 ---